 Building Hands-Off Mode: Voice-Controlled Window Management That Actually Works

-I’ve been building Lattices, a macOS workspace manager, for a while now.
-It tiles windows, manages tmux sessions, does OCR search across your desktop.
+I've been building Lattices for a while — it tiles windows, manages tmux sessions, does OCR search across the desktop.
+Standard workspace manager stuff.

 The biggest single win was switching to direct API calls instead of shelling out to a CLI.
-After that, it was death by a thousand optimizations: persistent processes, streaming audio, cached phrases, and a narrate-before-act UX pattern that makes the whole thing feel intentional rather than magic.
+After that it was death by a thousand cuts: persistent processes, streaming audio, cached phrases, and a narrate-before-act pattern that makes the whole thing feel deliberate instead of magical.

-Every voice command follows the same pipeline.
-The key insight: the user should hear feedback before anything moves.
+Every voice command follows the same flow.
+The part I'm most happy with: the user hears feedback before anything moves.

-The cached ack sound is important.
-It plays in under 50ms — before inference even starts — so the user knows the system heard them.
-Then the AI narrates what it’s about to do, and only then do windows move.
-The user is never surprised.
+A cached ack sound plays in under 50ms — before inference even starts — so you know the system heard you.
+Then the AI narrates what it's about to do, and only then do windows move.
+You're never surprised by something happening silently.

-The system spans three layers: a native Swift app that owns the desktop, a persistent bun worker for inference and TTS, and cloud APIs for the heavy lifting.
+Swift app owns the desktop.
+A persistent bun worker handles inference and TTS.
+Cloud APIs do the heavy lifting.

 Swift and the worker communicate over stdin/stdout JSON lines.
 The worker stays alive between turns — no cold starts.
-System prompts are loaded from .md files on disk and hot-reload on save, so prompt iteration doesn’t require rebuilding.
+System prompts live in .md files on disk and hot-reload on save, so I can iterate on prompts without rebuilding anything.

 The inference layer wraps the Vercel AI SDK and supports five providers.
 Swapping models is one line: